 As you delve deeper and deeper into a foreign language, you’ll slowly pick up the grammatical rules along the way.
 There will be moments when you need to explicitly review complex grammatical structures, but those are rare and they’re often much later on in your language learning program.
 By progressing naturally to these points, you’ll have enough of a knowledge base to keep you going so that your able to more easily learn these concepts.

-Is it worth taking the time to figure out [How to Learn Spanish Grammar]?
+Is it worth taking the time to figure out?
 Sure, if you have the time.
 There are plenty of rules and structures to look over in there that will better prepare you for further language learning, but it’s best to skim through them and keep them in the back of your mind as opposed to obsessing over them.
 Remember, grammar needs context; otherwise, it’s not very helpful.
 And it won’t make you fluent.

 All that being said, there are areas where it is vital that you have a firm grasp on grammar.
 If you’re casually learning a language, then fluency is the focus.
 But if you’re in an academic program or you need it for a job, then you will need to make sure you spend a lot of time perfecting your grammar.